tnedr/agent-ops/README.md

 - [Architecture](docs/architecture.md) - Architecture overview
 - [Changelog](docs/CHANGELOG.md) - Version history

-**Note:** Some documentation files (AGENT-INTEGRATION.md, WORKFLOW-SYNTAX.md, etc.) may contain references to PR-bot functionality that is no longer part of this repository.
+**Note:** Legacy documentation files containing PR-bot and GitHub Actions references have been moved to [docs/legacy/](docs/legacy/).
+These are deprecated and not applicable to the current local CLI-only version.

 ## License